 Self Service Laundry

 The self-service laundry is equipped with semi-industrial washing and drying machines.
 There are also irons and ironing tables available.

 Prices: to each load – 3,50 Eur; to Dry – $1,50

 Safety is one of Lisbon’s strong points.
 In this respect the SiPN Residence will be similar to most US dorms.
 Students will have locked access to their building at all times as well as locked access to their individual rooms.
 Fire extinguishers and egress points are well-marked and house rules are clearly spelled out in our Housing Agreement form.

-At Doorm there is 24/7 security at the check-in desk.
 At 9 Student all residents have keys to the enter the building and their respective rooms.
-Both properties enjoy closed-circuit video systems and fire detection infrastructure.
-They are licensed and insured as student residences by the local municipal authorities.
+Residents enjoy closed-circuit video systems and fire detection infrastructure for added safety.
+9 Student is a licensed and insured student residence by the local municipal authorities.

 A team cleans common spaces daily (except on Sunday) and rooms on a weekly basis, including change of bed clothes and towels.